knative/serving/docs/spec/spec.md

   name: myservice-a1e34  # system generated
   namespace: default
   labels:
-    knative.dev/configuration: ...  # name of the configuration
-    knative.dev/service: ...  # name of the service
+    knative.dev/configuration: ...  # name of the Configuration automatically filled in knative.dev/service: ...  # name of the Service automatically filled in
   annotations:
     knative.dev/configurationGeneration: ...  # generation of configuration that created this Revision
   # system generated meta